 Exclusively pumping isn’t easy, and it’s completely normal to look forward to the day that you can wean from the pump.
 But what if you really want to wean, but also see a lot of the benefits in continuing?
 How do you know when to stop?
-Here is what to think about when deciding when to wean.
+Here is what to think about when deciding when to wean from pumping.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.